 Another option available to you is called conversion of high-yield savings accounts to low-interest bearing investments.
 This takes place when banks transfer the balances of high-yield savings accounts to low-interest bearing accounts in order to help them keep operating within their regulated funds and loan programs.
 However, there are instances where the bank may convert your account without your permission or notice.
 Banks rarely announce these conversions.

 An easy way to convert your high-yield savings accounts to low-risk investments is called rollover.
-The banks will first send you a notice that they have made a change to your account.
+One of the types is palladium rollover, where your savings are converted into the form of physical palladium.
+This method could assist in avoiding any major loss due to a recession in the economy.
+In most cases, people tend to roll over their 401(k) to palladium (click rollover 401(k) to palladium to learn more) so that their retirement funds are safe and secure.
+In other types of a rollover, the banks will first send you a notice that they have made a change to your account.
 In many cases, you will have up to three weeks to make alternative arrangements.
 If you have not taken advantage of the opportunity, the bank will close your account and close your checking account as well.
 You will have to start the process all over again with a new bank if you want to open an emergency fund.

 High yield online savings accounts can be closed with little notice provided you do not cancel the automatic transfer process.
 This also applies to most traditional high-yield savings accounts.
 If you close the account, it cannot be reactivated until the next calendar year.
 If you close the account and then reconnect the account, you cannot access any funds until six months after the reconnection.
 If you are trying to reestablish a High Yield Savings Account, it is possible that the high-yield savings programs you had access to are discontinued.
 Be sure to check with the Synchrony Bank or other institutions you had accounts with before making plans to open a High Yield Savings Account.